 There are many opportunities for students to socialize among themselves and with students at other area colleges and universities.
-Organized social events include picnics, Spirit Olympics and a Christmas party sponsored by the Student Organization.
+Organized social events include picnics, Spirit Olympics and Christmas Activities sponsored by the Student Organization.
 There also are opportunities for community service activities.

 Student Advisory Council

-Student Representatives serve on the Student Advisory Council.
-It is a standing committee of the College Assembly.
-Its purpose is to provide a vehicle for the student body representatives and College administration to communicate formally about relevant campus issues and concerns, ideas, and suggestions.
+Student Representatives serve on the Student Advisory Council which is a standing committee of the College Assembly.
+Its purpose is to provide a vehicle for student body representatives and College administration to communicate formally about relevant campus issues and concerns, ideas, and suggestions.
 The functions are:

 The Members are six at-large elected student representatives, Dean of Academic Affairs, Dean of Student and Alumni Services, Dean of Enrollment Management, Dean/Head Librarian, President (ex-officio non-voting) and Resource Persons as designated.
 This committee meets at least twice a semester or as often as needed.